They say…

 Date: 7 September 2000

-Another review from the written for the pioneering Oxford Database (OBBD).
+Another review from the archive written for the pioneering Oxford Database (OBBD).
 I’ve left it uncorrected — so please read it in that historical spirit. is now something of a veteran artisanal brewer, established in 1995 behind brewer Alan Thomson’s home.
 It moved to its current site on a nearby farm in 2001.
 This particular beer appears to have been very much a one-off.

 My flatmate returned with this unusual microbrewed Millennium ale from – of all places – a Chinese restaurant.
 When we drank it in July it was some months past its stated best before date of 1 January 2000 but, unsurprisingly for a bottle-conditioned beer of this strength, it was clearly still in fine condition.